EdwynBrient/HRRP-Missing-Scenarios/README.md

 Using a robust detection of the target’s occupied range bins, the visual target's length called _Length on Range Profile_ (LRP) can be estimated directly from HRRP data.
 As shown in the accompanying figure, these measured lengths exhibit a clear correlation with the theoretical _LOSP_ curves, confirming that the physical projection geometry is preserved in real radar measurements.

-The same analysis applied to **generated HRRP data** shows that the synthesized signals follow the same LOSP-consistent trends and successfully **fill missing aspect-angle scenarios**.
+The same analysis applied to **generated HRRP data** shows that the synthesized signals follow the same LOSP-consistent trends and successfully **fill missing aspect-angle scenarios** at a coarse scale.
 This demonstrates that the generation process preserves the underlying physical and geometric constraints of radar line-of-sight projections, beyond simple signal-level realism.

 <figure>
   <img src="assets/LRP_LOSP.png" alt="LRP LOSP" />